 Your humble host,

-(Ed Note: Marc Charles is referred to as “The King of Business Opportunities”….and for good reason.
+(Ed Note: Marc Charles is referred to as “The King of Business Opportunities” ….and for good reason.
 He should be known as “The King of Legitimate Business Opportunities”…because he’s launched, bought, sold reviewed and advised on hundreds of businesses and money making opportunities.
 He understands legitimate opportunities.
-Marc has agreed supply League of Power members with crucial updates regarding legitimate business and money making opportunities.)
+Marc has agreed supply our members with crucial updates regarding legitimate business and money making opportunities.)